 Understanding how retweeting behavior works can help explaining information dissemination on Twitter.

-Studies have tried to find factors that influence whether a tweet will be retweeted \cite{Boyd2010,Kwak:2010TSN,Suh2010}.
+Studies have tried to find factors that whether a tweet will be retweeted \cite{Boyd2010,Kwak:2010TSN,Suh2010}.

 Users receive thousands of tweets on different topics every day, whether a tweet will be retweeted will depend on the subjective choice of users.

-From the point of a user, retweeting is a process that includes reading the tweet, estimating the content and deciding to share.
-The crucial part is to estimate whether a tweet contains information interesting to the user who might find it worthy to be shared.
+From the point of a user, retweeting is a process that includes reading the tweet, evaluating the content and deciding whether to share.
+The crucial part is to evaluate whether a tweet contains information interesting to the user who might find that it is worthy to be shared.

 Therefore modelling the motivation of users provides an important perspective for retweeting behavior analysis.